saltstack/salt/doc/ref/configuration/master.rst

 Default: ``[]``

-Used to restrict which minions pushed files are exposed via minionfs.
+Used to restrict which minions' pushed files are exposed via minionfs.
 If using a regular expression, the expression must match the entire minion ID.

 If used, only the pushed files from minions which match one of the specified